pezzolabs/pezzo/README.md

 <p align="center">
   <strong>
-    Pezzo is the open-source LLMOps platform built for developers and teams.
-In just two lines of code, you can seamlessly troubleshoot your AI operations, collaborate and manage your prompts in one place, and instantly deploy changes to any environment.
+    Pezzo is a fully cloud-native and open-source LLMOps platform.
+Seamlessly observe and monitor your AI operations, troubleshoot issues, save up to 90% on costs and latency, collaborate and manage your prompts in one place, and instantly deliver AI changes.
   </strong><br/><br/>
   <a href="https://pezzo.cc/discord" target="_blank">
     <img src="https://cdn.pezzo.ai/discord-button.png" height="32" />